How to define Chatbot behavior

 For predefined instructions you choose following parameters:

-- Role: Assign a predefined role to your chatbot, such as Sales or Support.
+- Role: Assign a predefined role to your chatbot, such as Sales, Lead Collection Agent or Customer Support.

-- response length - Your chatbot response length can be simple and concise aswell as long and detailed.
+- Response length - Your chatbot response length can be normal, concise and detailed

 How does language autodetection work?